What are phthalates?

 Fact: The American Academy of Pediatrics states that infants exposed to common products like baby shampoos, baby lotions, and baby powder, showed increased levels of phthalate metabolites in their urine.30

-Medications & Medical Devices
+Medications & medical devices

 Fact: Prescription medications and supplements with enteric coating and time-release pharmaceuticals contain phthalates.31 Phthalates also leach out of soft plastic medical devices into stored liquids like blood, plasma, and intravenous fluids.32

 Tip: Ask for detailed information about any medication and supplements you are given and request phthalate-free options when possible.
 Healthcare without Harm is an initiative focused on avoiding phthalate exposure in the hospital, specifically for infants and children.
 Voice your concern about phthalate exposure when you are in the hospital.
-There are hospitals already making changes towards safer plastic and your voice matters.
+There are hospitals already making changes towards safer plastics and your voice matters.

 Fact: The familiar “new shower curtain smell” is made up of VOCs from over 100 toxic chemicals, including phthalates.
 Even after that new smell is gone, the phthalates, which are also a SVOC, keep on outgassing throughout the curtain’s life.33